PinZhang3/ErosMLM/README.md

 # ErosMLM
-{Download from the "Releases 1" at the right side of the this website page!}
+{Download from the "Releases 1" on the right side of this website page!}

-This is a machine learning based graphical user interface platform for modelling soil properties or similar issues in other domains.
+This is a machine learning based graphical user interface (GUI) platform for modelling soil properties or similar issues in other domains.
 This GUI is open to community now.
-It includes source code, data, tutorial in both Chinese and English, and manual book.
+It includes exe., data, tutorial in both Chinese and English, and manual.
 Welcome to use!
-Such GUI is clearly introduced in the following paper:
+The details of this GUI is clearly introduced in the following paper:

 Zhang P, Yin ZY, Jin YF, 2021.
 Machine Learning-Based Modelling of Soil Properties for Geotechnical Design: Review, Tool Development and Comparison.
 Archives of Computational Methods in Engineering.
 29, 1229-1245. [https://link.springer.com/article/10.1007/s11831-021-09615-5]